cbrianj92/myrepo/README.md

 # myrepo
-Testing 1 done!

-My name is Cody Jenson, I am a mathematics student at BYU-Idaho.
-I am married and have a dog and a kiddo on the way.
+My name is Cody Jenson.
+I am a graduate in applied mathematics from BYU-Idaho.
+The following projects are personal demonstrations of my data science abilities.
+I am currently open and interested in job offers, and always interested in hearing about contract or freelance work opportunities.